raianand1991/raianand1991/README.md

 ### 🌱 What do I do and What have I done?

-- Development of Dashboard on Iron & Steel Database for Ministry of Steel, Govt. of India
+- PhD Candidate at IIT Kharagpur
+- Completed M.Tech in Data Science at IIT Hyderabad with 8.94 CGPA
 - Ranked 2nd in B.Tech Batch of 2012 at IIIT Jabalpur
 - Awarded MHRD Certificate of Excellence thrice for academic peroformance ing B.Tech during 2008 TO 2012
 - District Topper of Ghazipur(U.P) in CBSE Matriculation Exam 2006
 - Interned and worked in various profile at Amada.
 Co, Japan
 - Currently working as a Deputy Manager at Steel Authority of India Ltd.(SAIL)
+- Development of Dashboard on Iron & Steel Database for Ministry of Steel, Govt. of India

 ### ⚡ One line that describes me best?